scribe-security/docs/docs/valint/policies.md

 ***Replacement and Error Handling***

-Before a policy is evaluated, the template engine performs a substitution of template arguments with their corresponding values.
-This ensures that the policy receives the actual data during evaluation.
+Before a policy is evaluated, template engine performs a substitution of templated arguments with the corresponding values.
-If the replacement process encounters an issue, such as an undefined variable or a mismatch in the provided arguments, an error is issued, and the policy evaluation is halted.
+If the replacement process encounters an issue, such as no value provided for a variable used by the configuration, an error is issued and policy evaluation is halted.

 <details>
   <summary> Usage </summary>

 This example demonstrates the use of template arguments in a policy configuration.
 The policy requires that the evidence is generated from a specific git repository and branch.
-The git repository and branch are passed as arguments to the policy using the `--policy-args` flag.
+The git repository and branch should beare passed as arguments to the policy using the `--policy-args` flag as `--policy-args git_url=<url> --policy-args git_branch=<branch>`.
 The target_type is passed as a field from the evidence context.

 ```yaml
 attest: